 | Trend Reports | Identify design directions | Market awareness |

-These resources help provide context and deeper understanding of how designer handbags evolve over time.
+These resources provide deeper insight into how designer handbags evolve and maintain relevance.

 Visual Overview: Common Designer Handbag Styles

-The table below summarizes widely recognized designer handbag styles and their general characteristics:
+The table below summarizes widely recognized handbag styles and their characteristics:

 | Bag Style | Key Features | Common Use |